Is this Florida man the unluckiest guy ever?

 The Lakeland man takes Murphy's law to a whole new level, also taking stings from man o' war and stingrays.
 The rattlesnake wasn't his first snake bite, either, as he's suffered bites from indigo snakes, corn snakes and a Burmese python.

 "I need to get a (protective) bubble," Cook told the Ledger.

-It was his misfortune that lightning struck at that moment about 10 feet away and the electricity flowed through the puddle, into the sweeper's metal bristles and eventually his hand.
+It was his misfortune that lightning struck at that moment about 10 feet away, and the electricity flowed through the puddle, into the sweeper's metal bristles and eventually his hand.

-The blast knocked him back six feet and knocked him out for almost a minute.
+The blast knocked him back 6 feet and knocked him out for almost a minute.
 The incident caused Cook to have a minor heart attack and he now suffers from severe spinal and nerve damage.

 Cook's reluctance to go to a doctor at first nearly cost him his hand in the incident.
 He continued to work for at least a week because he didn't want to lose a paycheck.
 Eventually he had to have surgery to save his hand from being amputated as result of toxin buildup almost leading to osteonecrosis.

 The incident has also left the 31-year-old father of four with limited use in that hand.

 Most recently, the rattlesnake bite provided quite the scare as he worked to finish up mowing his lawn.
 He was using a push mower and thought something might be wrong with the machine when he heard a loud rattling sound.

 When Cook spotted the 5-foot-long eastern diamondback rattlesnake at the edge of his lawn, he tried to back out of the area, but, in a scene that sounds like it's straight out of a movie, he stepped onto a stick and set the reptile off.